Late effects of breast cancer treatment

 Peripheral neuropathy

 Peripheral neuropathy (also called neuropathy) is damage to nerves that carry messages between the brain, the spinal cord and the rest of the body.
-Nerve damage can cause symptoms in the hands and feet, such as:
+Nerve damage can cause symptoms such as pins and needles, numbness or pain in the hands and feet.
+For some people, this may lead to problems with balance and walking.

 We have more information about peripheral neuropathy.

-Effects on your sex life and fertility
+Effects on sex and fertility

 We have more information about cancer and your sex life.